nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/fabric.md

 Read-Only:

 - `border_leaf_nodes` (Attributes List) List of border leaf nodes in the Fabric. (see [below for nested schema](#nestedatt--status--border_leaf_nodes))
 - `health` (Number) Indicates the health score of the Fabric.
-The health score of the Fabric is determined by the aggregate health score of the resources emited by the Fabric such as ISL, DefaultRouteReflectors etc.
+The health score of the Fabric is determined by the aggregate health score of the resources emitted by the Fabric such as ISL, DefaultRouteReflectors etc.
 - `health_score_reason` (String) Indicates the reason for the health score.
 - `last_change` (String) The time when the state of the resource last changed.
 - `leaf_nodes` (Attributes List) List of leaf nodes in the Fabric. (see [below for nested schema](#nestedatt--status--leaf_nodes))